Olical/bonsai/README.md

+> This is a work in progress and is probably just going to be a research project, not intended for full production use.
+If it's really useful maybe I'll keep going until it _is_ production ready though. - @Olical 8th November 2017

 # Bonsai [![Build Status](https://travis-ci.org/Olical/bonsai.svg?branch=master)](https://travis-ci.org/Olical/bonsai) [![Clojars Project](https://img.shields.io/clojars/v/olical/bonsai.svg)](https://clojars.org/olical/bonsai)

 Declarative DOM rendering with integrated state management for [ClojureScript][].

 ## To do

- * [ ] `bonsai.tree` - Tools to work with hiccup like trees.
-Mostly just to generate change sets between them.
+ * [x] Rendering basic trees of nodes and text.
+ * [x] Handling of weird trees, like nested seqs of nodes and nils all over the place.
+ * [x] Performing minimal changes to transform any tree into another tree.
+ * [x] Adding, updating or removing node attributes such as `id` or `class` (yes, `class`, you don't need `className` here).
+ * [ ] Rendering functions in the tree, these are components I guess?
+I make no distinction.
+ * [ ] Special casing event attributes to give us some hook into events.
- * [ ] `bonsai.dom` - Mount and render trees into the DOM using `bonsai.tree` for change detection.
+ * [ ] Integrating state management into the rendering and event pipeline.
- * [ ] `bonsai.html` - Render a tree to HTML.
-The ClojureScript should be able to continue where the Clojure left off through hydration.
+ * [ ] Rendering on the server and picking up where you left off on the client.
+This is called "hydration" and should be easy.
+ * [ ] Various optimisations for things like reordering items without changing them.
- * [ ] Full documentation of all public functions including examples.
+ * [ ] The inevitable bug fixes that will be required because of Internet Explorer.
- * [ ] Implement my tiny todo app with this instead of Reagent.
- * [ ] Implement another Game of Life using this instead of re-frame.
+ * [ ] Documenting and speccing the shit out of everything because it should be solid by this point.

 ## Potential usage

 This is just an outline of what I want usage to be like.
+This is not a final design, just some syntactic doodles.

 ```clojure
 (defn inc-value [state]